Brickchain/k8s-deployer/README.md

 # k8s-deployer
 Deploy multiple repositories containing Kubernetes configs with one command.

+## Dependencies
+kubectl needs to be installed and configured to connect to the cluster you want to deploy to.

 ## Namespaces
 If the namespace you specify does not exist, it will create it.